danitrod/discovery-k8s-lab/README.md

 ### Step 4

-Let's build the apps.
-Build a Docker image for the apps, tag and push them to ICR under your namespace:
+Let's build the app.
+Build a Docker image for the app, tag and push it to ICR under your namespace:

 ```sh
 export APP_IMAGENAME=us.icr.io/$ICR_NAMESPACE/discovery-demo-app:v1